lorin/resilience-engineering/intro.md

 ## Overview of new view / Safety-II

 Resilience engineering is synonymous with a new perspective on the role of human behavior in accidents.
-This is sometimes called the "new view" (as opposed to the old view) or "Safety-II" (as opposed to "Safety-I").
+You'll hear terms such as the "new view" (as opposed to the old view) or "Safety-II" (as opposed to "Safety-I").

 Two readable papers that contrast the new perspective with the old one are: